The Grand Occasion

 The class lined up, alphabetically, the school orchestra soon commenced to play that familiar Pomp and Circumstance tune to which the seniors started their march.
 Their entrance into the auditorium brings the audience – friends, and family of the senior class – to their feet in recognition of the graduates.

-Perhaps none could be more excited than Jessi Whitcombe, considering all she went through early in her life.
+Perhaps none could be more appreciative than Jessi Whitcombe, considering all she went through early in her life.
 As she realizes, she might not even have seen this day if it were not for her childhood friend Timothy.
 She still feels he's a part of her, not just in her memory, but in her body as well – having received one of his kidneys, replacing her malfunctioning one.

 The class seated in their chairs, the invocation spoken, Jessi too seated in her chair rehearses in her mind – perhaps as her classmates are doing – the hearing of her name when it would be her turn to ascend those few steps to receive her diploma.

 The commencement speaker announced, he rises to the podium and begins his address to the seniors.
-While listening to the message Jessi occasionally catches a glimpse of her parents in the audience.
+While listening to the message, Jessi occasionally catches a glimpse of her parents in the audience.

 Tears of joy swelled Sarah Whitcombe's eyes.
-Feeling the warm touch of her husband's hand on hers, she knew that he was, like her, so emotion gripped.
+Feeling the warm touch of her husband's hand on hers, she knew that he was, like her, so emotionally gripped.
 She was sure also he recalled the trials they went through together with their little girl's kidney disorder, and the event that saved her life, allowing them to witness this grand occasion for their Jessi – "their little bundle of joy."

 The excitement intensifies, the roll call to receive their diplomas having begun.
 Jessi waits excitedly for her turn.
-In the meantime fond memories of her life flash through her mind, recalling her childhood experiences.
+In the meantime, fond memories of her life flash through her mind, recalling her childhood experiences.

-So refreshing are those memories playing with her best friend – those times of their many "grand adventures," as she penned it in her journal, they shared together in her mind.
-It was through such imagined adventures that God, through Grammy's Bible reading times to them, brought home to both of them the essence of the real life at an early age.
+So refreshing are those memories playing with her best friend – those times of their many "grand adventures," as she penned it in her journal, they shared in her mind.
+It was through such imagined adventures that God, through Grammy's Bible reading times to them, brought home to both of them the essence of the more real life at an early age.
 Recalling one such memory, in particular, as she waits to hear her name called, she brightened.